JOPATE/UmaVer/README.md

 python C:\UmaVer\UmaVer.py
 ```

 Follow the on-screen prompt to choose **Japan** or **Global**.
-UmaVer will safely swap the config folder and open the correct game version.
+UmaVer will safely swap the game folder and open the correct game version.

 https://github.com/user-attachments/assets/85e0d786-e0b8-4d0a-a550-ab929a44be5f